General, efficient, and robust Hamiltonian engineering: Introduction

-In previous works, we proposed a Hamiltonian engineering method for Ising Hamiltonians based on linear programming and applied it to gate synthesis and compiling problems \cite{basler_synthesis_2023,basler_time-optimal_2024}.
-In this work, we generalize and extend the linear programming method to efficiently engineer arbitrary target Hamiltonians, which are only limited by the interaction graph of the system Hamiltonian.
-This target Hamiltonian is simulated using free evolutions under a fixed system Hamiltonian interleaved with Pauli or single-qubit Clifford gates.
+In previous works, we have proposed a Hamiltonian engineering method for Ising Hamiltonians based on linear programming and applied it to multi-qubit gate synthesis and compiling problems \cite{basler_synthesis_2023,basler_time-optimal_2024}.
+A related linear program approach for commuting Ising and next-neighbour interactions with an efficient relaxation was introduced in Refs.~\cite{Bhole20RescalingInteractionsFor,Tsunoda20EfficientHamiltonianProgramming}.
+In this work, we generalize the linear programming method to a significantly larger family of local Hamiltonians, make it substantially more efficient, and render it robust against dominant error sources.
+More concretely, our method allows to efficiently engineer arbitrary target Hamiltonians, only limited by the locality of the system Hamiltonian.
+To this end, free evolutions under the system Hamiltonian are interleaved with $\pi$ or $\pi/2$ pulses (i.e.\ Pauli or single-qubit Clifford gates).
+With the \ac{LP} formulation, we find an \emph{exact} decomposition of the target Hamiltonian as a sum, where each term corresponds to single-qubit pulses and the corresponding evolution time under the system Hamiltonian.
+With this exact decomposition, one can implement the target evolution utilizing standard Hamiltonian simulation methods such as Trotterization.
 A crucial feature of our method is that it minimizes the total evolution time, leading to a fast implementation of the target Hamiltonian.
-For larger systems, solving the exact linear program is no longer possible.
-We thus propose a relaxation that only scales with the number of interaction terms and not directly with the system size, and thus, provides an efficient method to engineer Hamiltonians.
-This relaxation still yields an exact decomposition of the target Hamiltonian, but the total evolution time is no longer minimal.
-The latter may, however, be decreased by expanding the search space for the relaxed problem, providing a trade-off between the runtime of the classical pre-processing and the evolution time of the implementation.
+For larger systems, however, optimally solving the minimizing linear program is no longer efficiently possible.
+We introduce a relaxation that only scales with the number of interaction terms and not directly with the system size, and thus, provides an efficient method to engineer Hamiltonians.
+This relaxation still yields an exact decomposition of the target Hamiltonian, but the total evolution time may no longer be minimal.
+The latter can, however, be decreased by expanding the search space for the relaxed problem, providing a trade-off between the runtime of the classical pre-processing and the evolution time of the implementation.